 - Fold until well mixed and coated.

-- Use a 8x8 inch or 9x9 inch square baking pan to form the granola bars.
+- Use a 8x8-inch or 9x9-inch square baking pan to form the granola bars.

 - I prefer to run a long strip of parchment paper across each side that overhangs.
 So there is parchment paper overhanging on all four sides.
-Then I place an additional square of parchment paper on the bottom of the pan.
+Then, I place an additional square of parchment paper on the bottom of the pan.

 - Lining the pan this way helps prevent sticking, and makes it easier to lift the entire square out and place on the counter for easy cutting.

 - Use the rubber spatula to even out the granola mixture in the pan.
+Chill for 1 hour.

-Healthy Homemade Granola Bars
+Homemade Chewy Granola Bars

 Ingredients

-- Line an 8x8 inch or 9x9 inch square pan with parchment paper.
+- Line an 8x8-inch or 9x9-inch square pan with parchment paper.

 - Scrape mixture into square pan.